igorwaw/web-advent/content/pages/2015/25-snow.md

         col=1
 ```

 OK, looks like that already covers all cases - and some of them twice!
 There's no need to check for maxcol, whenever we get to the 1st row, we are always at the last column.
 Let's simplify already.
-Also, we need to calculate the code while, now we're only moving on the diagonals.
+Also, we need to calculate the code, now we're only moving on the diagonals.
 Let's generate first 10 codes and compare with the sample:

 ```python
 row=col=maxrow=n=1